Probiotic Benefits, Recommended Foods and How to Get Rid of Bad Bacteria in the Gut

 1. Improve Your Diet

 Long-term, improving your diet is definitely the best option.
-Bad gut bacteria and harmful yeasts thrive on a processed food diet, while good bacteria in the intestine tend to prefer natural foods.
+Bad gut bacteria and harmful yeasts thrive on a processed food diet, while the good ones in the intestine tend to prefer natural foods.

 These Smart Food Swaps are a good place to start for simple and healthy dietary changes.
-The improvement in your good intestinal bacteria will be only one of the many beneficial effects you’ll experience.
+The improvement in your intestinal environment will be only one of the many beneficial effects you’ll experience.

 2. Eat Probiotic and Prebiotic Foods

 Probiotic foods and drinks naturally contain high levels of beneficial bacteria that can repopulate your intestinal environment and crowd out the pathogens.
 Here’s some of the best of them:

 - Sauerkraut, kimchi and other cultured vegetables are excellent sources of probiotics.
 Generally, the ones you make at home are much more potent than store-bought versions.
 Use them in your meals but don’t heat them too much to preserve their probiotic content.

 - Kefir is a fermented milk drink that breaks down lactose and can usually be enjoyed by people who are sensitive to regular dairy.
 Kefir is full of beneficial bifidus and lactobacilli bacterial strains and you can make it home from kefir grains.